-I decided to plant up this very special terrarium with orchids that are endemic to Madagascar, to highlight and raise awareness of the fragility of this very special place on Earth, and showcase the beauty of Madagascar’s plants.
-Many of the orchids that are endemic to Madagascar are not found anywhere else on Earth.
+My reason for planting this very special terrarium with orchids that are endemic to Madagascar, was to highlight and raise awareness of the fragility of Madagascar.
+I wanted showcase the beauty of some of Madagascar’s plants, with the hope that by sharing these images I would encourage more love, protection, and support for Madagascar.

 The Chris Evans Taste Garden, one of five Radio 2 Feel Good Gardens, at the RHS Chelsea Flower Show 2017.